 As an independent agent, you have the ability to review the rates and coverage options from several insurance carriers to help place policies that fit your clients' needs, at no additional cost.

 You may also be able to take care of all coverage needs at once—making things easier for your clients.
 For example, if your client owns a small business, you can secure commercial insurance coverage in addition to taking care of their personal lines, like auto and home.
 There is no need for clients to contact multiple carriers.

 As an unbiased advocate for your clients, you provide advice on policy needs and selection.
 You are an expert in your industry and help your customers find solutions for their specific needs.

-Although there are many different ways to obtain insurance, would your client rather obtain a quote from a startup Internet-based insurance provider or call a local agent who their friends, coworkers, and neighbors recommended?
+There are lots of ways to obtain coverage, but would your client rather get a quote from a faceless online insurance provider or call a local agent who their friends, coworkers, and neighbors recommended?

 Help With Claims